armory/docs/content/en/docs/armory-agent/agent-vault.md

 Considerations:
  * Make sure to include the required [Vault Injector Annotations](https://www.vaultproject.io/docs/platform/k8s/injector/annotations) like [`vault.hashicorp.com/role` or `vault.hashicorp.com/agent-configmap`](https://www.vaultproject.io/docs/platform/k8s/injector/annotations#vault-hashicorp-com-role) correspond to your environment
  * Be aware of the version of Vault's KV engine currently in your environment.
-If you are using [KV version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2), you will need to modify the template to use `{{ range $k, $v := .Data }}` instead.
+This guide assumes you have the secret engine [KV version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2).
+For you KV version 1, will need to modify the template to use `{{ range $k, $v := .Data }}` instead.
 See [this link](https://github.com/hashicorp/consul-template/blob/master/docs/templating-language.md#versioned-read) for more information
  * This template expects `secret/kubernets` to hold the kubeconfig file: Make sure to replace both line 16 and 18 in case that's not the case in your environment
- * Make sure to include all other [Agent Options](https://docs.armory.io/docs/armory-agent/agent-options/) that you might required in your environment
+ * Make sure to include all other [Agent Options]({{< ref "agent-options/#options" >}}) that you might required in your environment

 After taking those considerations, save the template as `armory-agent-vault-patch.yaml`, and refer to it in your `kustomization.yaml`: